Ferret Diet Recommendations

 Ferrets are strict carnivores and require a meat based diet.
-The incidence of ferrets with inflammatory bowel disease and insulinoma is much higher in the United States than in many other countries.
-It appears that feeding a grain-containing kibble diet puts ferrets at risk of developing these diseases while feeding a diet based on whole prey (e.g., frozen thawed rats, mice, rabbits, or quail) or a frozen nutritionally balanced meat diet will reduce the risk.
+It appears that feeding a grain-containing kibble diet puts ferrets at risk of developing certain diseases while feeding a diet based on whole prey (e.g., frozen thawed rats, mice, rabbits, or quail) or a frozen nutritionally balanced meat diet will reduce the risk.
 Additionally, feeding whole prey diets seems to be beneficial for maintaining healthy teeth by reducing the build-up of plaque and tartar.

 For those who do not like the idea of feeding whole prey diets, there area few kibble diets that are made without grains added.
 We highly recommend the Wysong ferret diets.
 Wysong is a freeze dried, grain-free, kibble diet.
-Freeze drying (versus cooking) preserves many of the nutritional aspect of a raw diet with a decreased risk of exposing your family and pet to disease causing bacteria such as salmonella.
+Freeze drying (versus cooking) preserves many of the nutritional aspect of a raw diet.
 It comes in two varieties, Wsong Epogen 90 and Wysong Digestive Support, both are available in our store area.
 Alternative recommendations to Wysong include Pretty Pet's Natural Gold and Evo's Ferret Diet.

 It is very important to transition slowly when switching to a high protein diet to help avoid problems such as diarrhea.
 If you are switching to Wysong from another brand of ferret food we recommend starting with the Digestive Support variety.
 Slowly introduce the food over 1-2 weeks by gradually increasing the proportion of the new diet each day.
 If your pet starts developing any signs of stomach upset (diarrhea, vomiting, etc.) give us a call.